zeppelinhangar/selfhosting/docs/guides/patch/intro.md

 ## How to use?

-Right now, patches are being added manually to the [patches repository](https://github.com/zeppelinhangar/community-patch/patches) and you can apply them to your own instance by downloading the patch and running `git am <path to file>`.
+Right now, patches are being added manually to the [patches repository,](https://github.com/zeppelinhangar/community-patch/patches) and you can apply them to your own instance by downloading the patch and running `git am <path to file>`.

+However, you can generate a patch file for any [PR](https://github.com/ZeppelinBot/Zeppelin/pulls) by appending `.patch` to the URL.

 :::info
 After applying a patch, you may need to perform any/all the following actions: